“Damn that rotten toothed bastard!” Ürbon cried out into the still sea air. “Two weeks we’ve been sailing, with no sight of land or ship!”

 Bjarl crackled with lighting in his hands, giving Ürbon confidence.
 “I will go through whatever trial necessary to restore this axe, even if that means to go against you, dragon!”

 The dragon’s attention shifted from Ürbon to Bjarl.
-He stared at it as if in contemplation, a gust of smoke drifting from its nose.
+He stared at it as if in contemplation, a gust of smoke drifting from his nose.
 “I suppose there is only one way to know whether you are worthy to carry such a gift.”

 “Will this suffice for you to leave, now?
 Or would you like me to carry you out?” the dragon roared.

-“Perhaps there is a bit of foolery to you after all.
-How quick you are to assume I have need of tricks.
-You mortal races are all the same; elves, dwarves, humans…Jödmun,” it spat with contempt.
+“Perhaps there is a bit of foolishness to you after all.
+How quick you are to assume I have a need for tricks.
+You mortal races are all the same; elves, dwarves, humans…Jödmun,” the dragon spat with contempt.
 “You all think yourselves so powerful, when you have no knowledge of the true sources of power in this world.
 You’re all little more than ants crawling on a round table, oblivious to those sitting around it.
-If I let you leave with this valuable piece of my hoard it is simply because I will it so…Now leave!”
+If I let you leave with this valuable piece of my hoard it is simply because I choose to…Now leave!”
 The dragon’s grumble reverberated through the dark cavern.

 Ürbon gave chase to the mysterious creature, following the flash of white and scrabble of claws.
-Turning left and right, he wounded through the caverns when at last he caught up to the creature, barely glimpsing it before it disappeared through a tiny gap in the rock walls.
-No use even thinking of getting through that tiny gap so he did all he could do and hit the wall with his axe.
+Turning left and right, he ran through the caverns when at last he caught up to the creature, barely glimpsing it before it disappeared through a tiny gap in the rock walls.
+No use even thinking of getting through that tiny gap, so he did all he could do and hit the wall with his axe.
 Bjarl made quick work of the solid rock.
 With just a few hits, he had opened a gap in the wall, wide enough for even him to get through, and found that he had created an opening to another cavern.

 Ürbon stepped through the entrance and found himself surrounded by carved hieroglyphs, and the reptilian creature cowering in a corner, holding its shaking tail with thin, spindly fingers.
 Its white scales and ridged spine, along with its thin and wiry features made it look sickly, like its strength had long since seeped away.
 It did not meet Ürbon’s gaze, instead looking at the fragments lying at the Jödmun’s feet, hieroglyphs carved into the wall he had just knocked down.